ndraaditiya/react-hooks-lifecycle/README.md

 In this project you all will know lifecycle of React Hooks (How and when it's rendered)

 In this project I use some React Hooks such as useState, useEffect, useRef, useId, useMemo, useCallback, useTransition, useDefferedValue, and I also add a simple Custom Hook.
-Fyi, useMemo iss for memorized variable, and if you want to memorized a component, you can use memo() in your component, you can see how implementing memo() on Second Child Comopnent.
+Fyi, useMemo iss for memorized variable, and if you want to memorized a component, you can use memo() in your component, you can see how implementing memo() on Second Child Component.

 Then, I also implementing AbortController or CancelToken (on axios), i add the explanation on commented sentences in the project, how and why we should using it.
-This picture below is just example when the fetching is canceled because i click Get Data Comments and after that straight ot click Get Data Photos
+This picture below is just example when the fetching is canceled because i click Get Data Comments and after that straight to click Get Data Photos (i change get data photos to albums due to bandwidth usage)
 ![image](https://user-images.githubusercontent.com/73571506/212458369-cb528c23-3716-488b-91a3-d32ff35eeb2c.png)

 See the commented sentences and the console.log to know how and when the element rendered, or to know how and when the function executed/called.